Sdniss/BICAMSZ/README.md

 The project adopts the following file structure:

-1. BICAMS_application.py: the main script that runs the application using streamlit.
+1. BICAMS_application.py: the main script that performs the transformation.
 It depends on the following elements:

    1. Data (`load_data.py`).
 Location of the data and description in the "data" and "data_descriptions" folder respectively.